Rosalia-Labs/SensOS/README.md

 **SensOS** is an operating system overlay designed to orchestrate fleets of Raspberry Pi computers.
 It was originally developed by [Rosalia Labs, LLC](https://rosalialabs.com) to support applications in environmental sensing and biodiversity monitoring, where robust, scalable deployments of low-power computing are essential.

+If SensOS informs your work, please cite the project and acknowledge contributors.

 ## Purpose

 SensOS extends the [Raspberry Pi OS build framework](https://github.com/RPi-Distro/pi-gen) with additional stages and tooling for: